uyuni-project/mcp-server-uyuni/README.md

         ```
     *   Review the generated `CHANGELOG.md` for accuracy and formatting.
     *   Commit the updated `CHANGELOG.md`.
+8. Push the branch and create a new Pull Request: `git push origin release-x.y.z` .
+Assuming origin is the remote alias for your git fork.
 7.  **Create Git Tag:** Create a new Git tag for the release (e.g., `git tag vX.Y.Z`).
 Follow [semantic versioning rules](https://semver.org/).
 8.  **Push Changes and Tags:** Push your commits (including the changelog update) and the new tag to the repository (e.g., `git push && git push --tags`).
 9.  **Automated Build and Push:** Pushing the tag to GitHub will automatically trigger the "Docker Publish" GitHub Action.
 This action builds the Docker image and pushes it to the GitHub Container Registry (`ghcr.io`) with tags for the specific version (e.g., `v0.3.0`) and major.minor (e.g., `v0.3`).
 Pushing to `main` will update the `latest` tag.